j0zzz/JoeQuake/docs/pages/cvars-commands.md

 timestamp from the previous command.
 This is because ReMaic's move and pan commands indicate when the movement should *start* rather than when it should end, so timestamps need to be shifted on by one.

+In addition, the command takes an optional argument with one of the following values, which changes the Remaic command that is copied:
+- `move`:  Output `move` and `pan` commands as described above.
+- `stay`:  Output a `stay` command at the camera's origin.
+- `view`:  Output a `view` command for the point the camera is looking at.
+- `endmove`:  Output an `end move` command.
+- `endpan`:  Output an `end pan` command.
+- `time`: Output the current time.

 This command currently does not work on the win32 build.